CineMan Productions

 CineMan Productions is an Indian film production and distribution company established by Abhishek Jain, Mikhil Musale, and Anish Shah.
 It was founded in 2010.

 History

-Abhishek Jain, Mikhil Musale and Anish Shah met during an international film festival in Ahmedabad and founded CineMan productions in 2010, however Shah later left the company.
+Abhishek Jain, Mikhil Musale and Anish Shah met during an international film festival in Ahmedabad and founded CineMan productions in 2010.
+However, Shah left the company later on.
 The first film produced by the company was Jain's directorial debut, Kevi Rite Jaish.
-The production subsequently produced 2014 film Bey Yaar.
+The production subsequently produced the 2014 film Bey Yaar.
 The productions also has produced advertisements for various brands such as Cinepolis among others.

 Collaboration with Phantom films

 Abhishek Jain had approached Anurag Kashyap to produce Kevi Rite Jaish; although Kashyap was impressed with the script, the collaboration did not work out for the film.
 Later in February 2016, Abhishek Jain announced that CineMan will co-produce three Gujarati films with Anurag Kashyap's Phantom Films, out of which one will be directed by Abhishek himself.
 The first film to release under joint banner of CineMan productions and Phantom films was Wrong Side Raju, directed by Mikhil Musale.